Special Populations Coordinator, Immediate

 Explore Schools is a network of 8 charter schools located in Canarsie, Crown Heights, and Flatbush communities of Brooklyn, NY.
 Our network office is located in DUMBO, Brooklyn.
 For the 21-22 school year, our schools will be moving back to a fully in-person model.
 For this specific role, in-person work is required.

 EQUAL OPPORTUNITY EMPLOYER

 Explore Schools is an equal opportunity employer.
-We celebrate diversity and are committed to creating an inclusive environment for all employees.
 We do not discriminate against any employee or applicant for employment on the basis of race, color, religion, gender, gender expression, age, national origin, disability, marital status, sexual orientation, veteran or military status.

 Back to top